Travelling Solo to the Least Visited Country in the Middle East

 - Check your passport does not have an Israeli stamp.
 Entering Kuwait could be problematic if you do.
 Luckily, my visit to Israel in 2011 was recorded in a previous passport.
 You may wish to do your research in this area before booking flights.

 - If you are transiting through Doha for your onward flight to Kuwait you may wish to ensure there is enough time to transfer.
-Hamad International Airport is a giant affair.
+Hamad International Airport is an absolute beast .
 I made my connection with seconds to spare.

 - Avoid photography of women and any government buildings in particular.